-Galactic Astronomy
+Galactic Astronomy 825

 Spring of odd years.
 3(3-0)

 The Milky Way as a galaxy.
 Observations and techniques of theoretical analysis that are used to discover the features of our galaxy.

-Extragalactic Astronomy
+835 Extragalactic Astronomy

 Fall of even years.
 3(3-0)

 Galaxies beyond the Milky Way.
 Large-scale structure of the universe.
 Cosmology.

 Stellar Astrophysics

 Spring of even years.
 3(3-0)

 Physics of stellar interiors.
 Methods for calculating stellar models.
 Principles of stellar evolution.

 Electrodynamics of Plasmas

 Spring of odd years.
 3(3-0) Interdepartmental with Electrical and Computer Engineering and Physics.
 Administered by Electrical and Computer Engineering.
 RB: ECE 835 or PHY 488 SA: EE 850

 Plasma kinetic and macroscopic plasma transport theory.
 Electromagnetic wave propagation and charged particle diffusion processes in plasma.
 Electromagnetic energy absorption via elastic and inelastic collisions.
-Dc, rf, and microwave discharges.
+Dc, rf, and microwave discharg-

 860 Gravitational Astrophysics

 Fall.
 3(3-0) A student may earn a maximum of 6 credits in all enrollments for this course.
 RB: PHY 820 and PHY 841

 Experimental foundations, theory, and applications of gravitational physics and general relativity.
 Tests of the equivalence principle, modern solar system tests of general relativity, Schwarzschild metric, Hawking effect, Einstein's field equations.

 Master's Thesis Research

 Fall, Spring, Summer.
 1 to 6 credits.
-A student may earn a maximum of 36 credits in all enrollments for this course.
-R: Open only to graduate students in the Astronomy and Astrophysics major.
+A student may earn a maximum of 36 credits in all enrollments for this course, R: Open only to graduate students in the Astronomy and Astrophysics major.

 MS Thesis Research

 911 Numerical Techniques in Astronomy

 Spring of odd years.
 2(2-0) P: PHY 810 and PHY 820 or approval of department

 Numerical solutions to key problems in astronomy and astrophysics.
 N-body gravitational calculations, hydrodynamics in astronomy, radiative transfer, and techniques for large datasets.
 Offered first half of semester.

-Observational Astronomy

-Spring of even years.
-2(2-0) P: PHY 820 or approval of department R: Open to graduate students in the Astrophysics and Astronomy maior

-Fundamentals of observational astronomy.
-Aspects of telescope and instrument design, astronomical observations at visible and near-infrared wavelengths, X-ray observations, and data analysis tech-

-999 Doctoral Dissertation Research
+Doctoral Dissertation Research

 Fall, Spring, Summer.
 1 to 24 credits.
-A student may earn a maximum of 120 credits in all enrollments for this course.
-R: Open only to doctoral students in the Astronomy and Astrophysics major.
+A student may earn a maximum of 36 credits in all enrollments for this course.
+R: Open to doctoral students in the Astrophysics and Astronomy Major.

 Doctoral dissertation research.